 Linking access to health care to residence status above all hurts individuals, families and communities.
 People unable to access the health system are deprived of comprehensive information about prevention and promotion and therefore cannot properly manage health-related risks.
 Health care providers are also often the first points of contact for people who have experienced violence.
 They provide an essential connection with other key services and supports, such as access to justice.

 Linking health care and residence status also puts health providers in the position of compromising their medical ethics.

 Shutting people who need care out of the health system can have disparate effects on children, who may be unable to go to school without vaccinations; on women, who cannot benefit from gynaecological screenings without access to primary health care; and others, like people with disabilities or chronic conditions, whose condition can worsen irreversibly without early and appropriate attention.
 This means that treatable, even preventable, conditions are unaddressed until it may be too late, which is costly for the individual as well as for the health system.

 For legal, medical, financial, ethical and practical reasons, providing health care services to all residents, regardless of status, is beneficial, practical and necessary.

-- Clearly detach service provision from immigration control by creating a ‘firewall’ between health care services and immigration control.
-This means prohibiting immigration enforcement actions near health facilities and the sharing of personal data between the health system and immigration authorities.
+We want health care services to be clearly detached from immigration control.
+This means prohibiting immigration enforcement actions near health care facilities and the sharing of personal data between the health system and immigration authorities.